 General Instructions: The Budget Narrative will provide the justification and information necessary to 1) determine the manner in which the budget was calculated, and 2) the relationship between budgeted items and the proposed program's goals.
-All budgeted costs must be allowable as per Appendix C of the application packet.
+The budget narratives should explain how each cost is necessary for the program.
+All budgeted costs must be allowable as per Appendix B of the application packet.

-Personnel: List the personnel to be paid for with agreement funds and explain job duties in relation to program and qualifications of positions.
+Personnel: List the personnel to be paid for with agreement funds and explain job duties in relation to the program and qualifications of positions.
 The Fringe Benefit Worksheet must be filled out.
 Include job descriptions for all staff positions included in budget.

 Equipment: If equipment is to be purchased, its proposed use and relationship to the project should be described.
 All equipment purchased must be necessary to the program and used by personnel in the project budget.
 Please note: Purchase of any equipment to be used by the agency, as a whole, must be pro-rated based on usage by project staff.
-For example: if a copier is purchased for \$10,000 and will be used by 5 advocates in the office, but only 1 advocate is funded by the program then only 20% of the cost of the copier can be charged to the grant fund, \$10,000/5 = \$2,000.
+For example: if a copier is purchased for \$10,000 and will be used by 5 advocates in the office, but only 1 advocate is funded by the program, then only 20% of the cost of the copier can be charged to the grant fund, \$10,000/5 = \$2,000.